Home Crosses Pagan symbols & customs Site search

 Cock and Cross

-There are a few interesting legends about cocks (or cockerels) miraculously leaping out of cooking pots at around the time of Jesus' crucifixion, but there's not much plausible evidence to support such stories.
+There are a few interesting legends about cocks (or cockerels) miraculously leaping out of cooking pots at around the time of Jesus' Crucifixion, but there's not much plausible evidence to support such stories.

 After the denial, Jesus turned his gaze toward Peter, and Peter at once realised his mistake.
-Just a short while before, Peter had said: "I will be with You even unto death, and I will lay down my life for You."
+Just a short while before, Peter had said: "I will be with you even unto death, and I will lay down my life for you."
 Yet here he was, timidly denying Jesus.
 Can we even begin to imagine how Peter felt?
 'Small' would be an understatement!
 Yet we must remember also that Peter laudably pulled himself up again after his failure, and continued to preach the message.

 Cocks are vicious fighters.
 If a cock goes down, it picks itself up and keeps fighting, until death.
-The cock is considered part of the armoury against evil because even though we fail Christ, more than once, He can forgive us.
+The cock is considered part of the armoury against evil because even though we fail Christ, more than once, he can forgive us.
 And we can stand tall again to resume our mission.

 Other Cocks and Crosses